 The full MITgcm distribution comes with a set of pre-configured numerical experiments.
 Some of these example experiments are tests of individual parts of the model code, but many are fully fledged numerical simulations.
-Full tutorials exist for a few of the examples, and are documented in sections Section 4.1 - Section 4.2.
-The other examples follow the same general structure as the tutorial examples.
-However, they only include brief instructions in text file README.
-The examples are located in subdirectories under the directory verification.
-Each example is briefly described below.
+Full tutorials exist for a few of the examples, and are documented in sections Section 4.1 - Section 4.14.
+The other examples follow the same general structure as the tutorial examples, see below.
+All example experiments are located in subdirectories under the directory verification.
+A list of additional experiments (i.e, not documented as full tutorials), with brief description, is provided in Section 4.15 and Section 4.16.